git504/groupomania/README.md

 - MySQL
 - Sequelize

-## Set up directory
+## **⏩** Set up directory

 The **client** directory contains the React code.

 The **server** directory contains the code for the node.js express server.

-cd into both Project Directories in 2 different terminal windows and then install the dependencies
+`cd` into both Project Directories in 2 different terminal windows and then install the dependencies.

 #### 1st window

-    cd Client
+    cd client
     npm install

 #### 2nd window

-    cd Server
+    cd server
     npm install

-## Run both the server and client at the same time
+## 💻 Run both the server and client at the same time

 #### 1st window